Why Your Wedding Makeup Might Not Last?

-There are many culprits as to why makeup doesn’t last more than a few hours before wearing away.
-It could be due to low-quality cosmetics, poor technique by an inexperienced makeup artist Brisbane or very hot weather.
+There are many culprits as to why your wedding makeup doesn’t last more than a few hours before wearing away.
+It could be due to low-quality cosmetics, poor technique by an inexperienced wedding makeup artist Brisbane or very hot weather.
 There is also an often-overlooked reason: oily or dry skin.

 Having oily skin, as many people would know, is both a blessing and a curse.
 You’re always moisturized, but your makeup has a tendency to slide right off your skin.

 Dry skin makes it hard to apply foundation evenly—not even airbrush makeup can cover up flakes and bumps.
 However, if you have smooth and supple skin, your makeup artist in Brisbane will have a better canvas to work with.
 Your wedding makeup will not only stay on but also look amazing all day.

 Most brides-to-be have probably already heard of setting spray, fixing spray, primer and other beauty products that a makeup artist in Brisbane uses to extend the wear of your wedding makeup.
 If you’re like a lot of people, you likely use them as part of your daily makeup routine.
 However, did you know that taking good care of your skin will also help your makeup last all day?